jiisoft/jiiframework.ru/docs/guide-en/db-dao.md

     // ...
 });
 ```
-If you are going to create Jii application, most convenient way will be add connection to application settings like [application component](structure-application-components) available through `Jii.app.db`.
+If you are going to create Jii application, then the most convenient way will be to add connection application settings like [application component](structure-application-components) available through `Jii.app.db`.

 ```js
 return {